London Film Critics Circle Awards 2023

 The 44th London Film Critics' Circle Awards honoured the best in film of 2023, as chosen by the London Film Critics' Circle.
-All films are automatically eligible if they are released in UK cinemas or premiere via streaming service between mid-February 2023 and mid-February 2024.
+All films are automatically eligible if they were released in UK cinemas or premiere via streaming service between mid-February 2023 and mid-February 2024.
 The ceremony was held on 4 February 2024 at The May Fair Hotel in London.
 The nominations were announced on 20 December 2023 by actors Jing Lusi and Ényì Okoronkwo.
 All of Us Strangers received the most nominations with nine, followed by Oppenheimer with seven.

 Actor Jeffrey Wright was presented with the Dilys Powell Award for Excellence in Film, named after the British film critic and travel writer Dilys Powell.
-Additionally, Colman Domingo received the inaugural Derek Malcolm Award for Innovation; the award is named in memory of the late British critic and film historian Derek Malcolm, who died on 15 July 2023 at age 91.
+Additionally, Colman Domingo received the inaugural Derek Malcolm Award for Innovation; the award is named in memory of British critic and film historian Derek Malcolm, who died on 15 July 2023 at age 91.

 English film critic Mark Kermode, also a member of the Critics' Circle, hosted the ceremony.